f1zm0/hades/README.md

 ## About

-`hades` is a Go proof of concept loader that combines several evasion technques with the aim of bypassing some of the defensive mechanisms commonly used by EDRs and AVs.
+**Hades** is a proof of concept loader that combines several evasion technques with the aim of bypassing the defensive mechanisms commonly used by modern AV/EDRs.

 ## Usage

 The easiest way, is probably building the project on Linux using `make`.